Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:** Once complete you will go STS on concrete part just before the grass.

 **Speaker:** Understood?
 Yes/No, [Rank].

-**Speaker:** Follow me in a single file line to the Maximum Security Yard.
-If you die on the way meet us there.
-Do not close doors unless you are the last person.

-**Speaker:** h There is a session ongoing outside of the session room.
-Raiding it will result in punishment.

-**Speaker:** srlock .

-> `[Take the attendees to the Max Yard]`

 **Speaker:** You may pair up with someone if you wish.
 If you want to pair with someone stand next to them in the line.
 Then we will begin the 1v1s once everyone is paired.